J-tt/blog/_posts/2020-07-16-Twitter-Social-Engineering.md

 To add further weight to this, not only did Twitter vehemently deny the claim, they did so **[in front of congress](https://www.vox.com/2018/9/6/17824652/twitter-dorsey-energy-and-commerce-hearing-shadow-banning)** (see also, [The Verge's coverage](https://www.theverge.com/2018/7/27/17620194/twitter-shadow-ban-trump-conservatives-search-results)).

-I have to admit, while not founded in any deep logic, this casts doubt on the authenticity of the screenshots provided by Vice, which got shredded in the linked articles.
+I have to admit, this casts doubt in my mind on the authenticity of the screenshots provided by Vice, which got shredded in the linked articles.
 The UI for the moderation tools also clash with Twitter's design philosophy slightly, but that could just be lack of polish on an internal tool.

 All in all, I'm left with many burning questions, sadly few of which I anticipate recieving a sound answer to.